Interlisp/Interlisp.github.io/content/en/project/status/_index.md

  - /medley/project/status/
 ---

-## 2024 Annual Report released

-The [2024 Medley Interlisp Annual Report](/project/status/2024medleyannualreport) has been released.
-Another year of progress.

-## Build Notes

-Builds of Medley for several operating systems and architectures are generated automatically every week.
-You can [learn what's changed and download the latest builds](https://github.com/Interlisp/medley/releases).
-We advise caution as these builds are untested and may have bugs or other issues.

 ## May 2025 IEEE Canadian Conference on Electrical and Computer Engineering

 On May 28, 2025 Eleanor Young presented "The Medley Interlisp Project: Reviving a Historical Software System" at the [2025 IEEE Canadian Conference on Electrical and Computer Engineering and Industry Summit](https://ccece2025.ieee.ca) (CCECE).
 The paper by Young et al. was accepted for publication.

 A [preprint](/documentation/young-ccece2025.pdf) of the paper and the [slides](/documentation/young-ccece2025-slides.pdf) of the talk are available.
 Please post questions, inquiries or your thoughts on the paper to one of our [social media sites](../getInvolved#3-join-in-the-discussions).

+## 2024 Annual Report released

+The [2024 Medley Interlisp Annual Report](/project/status/2024medleyannualreport) has been released.
+Another year of progress.

 ## Larry Masinter at aNONradio in December 2024